Crypto terminology, decoded.

 Yul

-A low-level intermediate language for the Ethereum toolchain targeting the EVM and eWASM.
+A low-level intermediate language in the Ethereum toolchain used for EVM-oriented optimization and code generation.

 Zero Confirmation

-Transactions that have been broadcast to the network but not yet included in a block.
+A transaction that has been broadcast but not yet included in a block, so it has zero confirmations.

 Zero-Knowledge Proof (ZKP)